ianvhorn/Double-Bottom-Classifier-/README.md

 # Double-Bottom-Classifier-
+FOR A DEMONSTRATION:
+  Download the DEMO file and inside the

 This repository contains peripherial code and a convolutional neural network for identifing double bottoms in stock pricing.

 Code files: